-Based on management's knowledge and experience of the financial markets, the Company believes the following movements are reasonably possible over twelve months:
+Based on management's knowledge and experience of the financial markets, the Company believes the following movements would have been reasonably possible over twelve months:

 - (i) The Company holds balances in foreign currencies, which could give rise to exposure to foreign exchange risk.
-Sensitivity to a plus or minus 10% change in each applicable foreign exchange rate against the Canadian Dollar would affect the reported income and comprehensive income for the year ended December 31, 2022, by approximately \$2,516 (2021 \$4,819). - (ii) The Company's short-term investments (note 5) are subject to fair value fluctuations.
-As of December 31, 2022, sensitivity to a plus or minus 10% change in the quoted market price of common shares held, with all other variables held constant, would affect reported loss and comprehensive loss for the year ended December 31, 2022, by approximately \$3 (2021 \$2).
+Sensitivity to a plus or minus 10% change in each applicable foreign exchange rate against the Canadian Dollar would affect the reported income and comprehensive income for the year ended December 31, 2023, by approximately \$7,641 (2022 - \$2,516). - (ii) The Company's short-term investments (note 5) are subject to fair value fluctuations.
+As of December 31, 2023, sensitivity to a plus or minus 10% change in the quoted market price of common shares held, with all other variables held constant, would affect reported loss and comprehensive loss for the year ended December 31, 2023, by approximately \$3 (2022 \$3).